cbitter78/docker_pandoc/README.md

 ## Running without assumptions

-If you want to just use pandoc any from a prompt override the entrypoint wiht `--entrypoint` like this
+If you want to just use pandoc any from a prompt override the entrypoint with `--entrypoint /bin/bash` like this

 ```shell
 docker run --rm -ti --entrypoint /bin/bash --volume $PWD/data:/data --volume $PWD/template:/template hub.docker.com/cbitter78/pandoc:1.0.0-0